redfordch1/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+With the Document Object Model, programmers can build documents, navigate their structure, and add, modify, or delete elements and content.
+In Html.

 2. What is an event?
+When the user does something. like clicks the mouse or hits a button.

 3. What is an event listener?
+It is waiting for the user to click or hit a button.
+Once it detects that the user has done something it runs.

 4. Why would we convert a NodeList into an Array?
+Accessibility.
+Items in NodeList are hard to reach.

 5. What is a component?
+Allows you to create reusable custom elements.

 ### Git Set up